aragon/aragon-cli/docs/Intro.md

 #### The ~/.aragon directory

-The aragonCLI creates the `.aragon` directory under the user directory where it saves the state of the devchain and the [Aragon client](client.md).
+The aragonCLI creates the `.aragon` directory under the user's home directory, where it saves the state of the devchain and the [Aragon client](client.md).
+At the moment, this folder is only automatically created after running `aragon devchain` once, but can also be created by via `mkdir ~/.aragon`.

 In case the client is not loading properly, deleting the `~/.aragon` directory will make `aragon run` recreate the environment the next time it is used and may solve the issue.